Skip to content

 Church of St. Andrew in Kyiv, Ukraine

 Despite being one of the largest countries in Eastern Europe, Ukraine is not popular amongst tourists.
-Regardless of the unrest in the eastern part of the country, the rest of Ukraine is safe to travel through.
+Despite unrest in the eastern part of the country, the rest of Ukraine is safe to travel through.

 Ukraine has plenty of attractions to see and explore.
 From the magnificent golden domes of Kyiv to the summer sun on the Black Sea and local delicacies, Ukraine will charm all types of foreign tourists.

-A great advantage that Ukraine enjoys is that the country is very affordable.
-This makes it a great destination for travellers on a budget.
+A great advantage Ukraine enjoys is its affordability.
+This makes it an excellent destination for budget travellers.
 Furthermore, applying for a Ukrainian visa can be done online within only a few minutes.

 With a distinct culture full of captivating history, Ukraine is as far from touristy as you can get.
 Explore glorious cathedrals, Orthodox churches, ancient castles, lush forested hills, and Black Sea beaches.